Psychological Therapy, Counselling, Life Coaching and Supervision with

-An experienced and successful BACP Accredited Psychotherapist, Counsellor, Hypnotherapist and Life Coach of over 20 years and Supervisor, Dr. Julie Bradshaw MBE runs two successful Psychotherapy, Counselling and Supervision Practices in Loughborough, Leicestershire and Blackpool, Lancashire, as well as her Online Counselling and Psychotherapy/Coaching Services Worldwide.
+An experienced and successful BACP Accredited Psychotherapist, Counsellor, Hypnotherapist and Life Coach of over 20 years and Supervisor, Dr. Julie Bradshaw MBE runs her successful Psychotherapy, Counselling and Supervision Work (In person/remote) from two main locations of Loughborough, Leicestershire and Blackpool, Lancashire, and offers Online Counselling and Psychotherapy/Life Coaching Services Worldwide.

 Appointments are available weekdays early evenings and weekends by agreement (late night surgery Tuesday).
 Julie is a fully qualified ONLINE and FACE TO FACE Psychological Therapist, Counsellor, Life Coach and Supervisor, offering Life Coaching and Counselling for Individuals, Couples, Young People and Families, as well as Children’s Counselling.
-Supervision is also available both Online and Face to Face (when safe and permitted).
+Supervision is also available both Online and Face to Face (the latter dependant on availability).

 Julie offers the same Face to Face Psychotherapy, CBT, Counselling and Life Coaching in the client’s house (by arrangement), depending on their circumstances, as well as Telephone and Online (eg. Zoom, Email Therapy and IM Therapy) Psychotherapy, Counselling and Life Coaching sessions.

-FACE TO FACE OR REMOTE ONLINE, Email THERAPY, IM THERAPY, PSYCHOTHERAPY COUNSELLING, LIFE COACHING and SUPERVISION
+REMOTE ONLINE, Email THERAPY, IM THERAPY, FACE TO FACE PSYCHOTHERAPY COUNSELLING, LIFE COACHING and SUPERVISION

 Online Psychotherapy, Counselling and Life Coaching is usually carried out using either a laptop/computer, an I Pad or other device such as a mobile phone.
 A person does not need to be a technology whizz!